matthewreed26/blog-usa/posts/forget-cucumber-start-automating-integration-tests-with-postman.md

 # What is wrong with Cucumber?

 In short, nothing is wrong with Cucumber.
 For a long time now many of us have been productively using Cucumber or one of its variations for Acceptance Test Driven Development (ATDD).
-The English-written tests keep our applications from deploying breaking changes into Production.
+The English-written tests are the gates to our applications which keep breaking changes out of the codebase.
 This approach of bridging the business and development sides is going to continue even after this blog.
 Yet, hardly every Product Owner is actively writing and maintaining these tests on their projects.
 Only the high-level test results come up anyway when the CI/CD pipeline runs, so developers are often needed to investigate no matter what.

 Why does there need to be such a syntactically complex system in place for a group who looks at the feature file only every few months?